top of page

 Definition and Types of Nuclear Decay

-1/ Definition of Decay:
+One/ Definition of Decay:

-2/ Types of Decay:
+Two/ Types of Decay:

 There are several types of decay, each characterised by the specific particles or radiation emitted during the process.
 The most common types include:

-• Beta Decay: Beta decay can occur in two forms: beta-minus (β-) and beta-plus (β+).
+• Beta Decay: Beta decay can occur in beta-minus (β-) and beta-plus (β+).
 Beta-minus decay involves the emission of an electron (β-) or an antineutrino, while beta-plus decay emits a positron (β+) or a neutrino.

 • Gamma Decay: Gamma decay refers to the emission of high-energy gamma rays, which are electromagnetic radiation.
 It usually accompanies other decay types, stabilising the nucleus further.